sdss/lvmsurveysim/docs/sphinx/getting-started.rst

 Note that in line 6 we provide the name of a file with the targets we want to observe.
 If that parameter is not provided the ``lvmcore`` target file will be used.

-`sim.run <lvmsurveysim.schedule.scheduler.Simulator.run>` uses the default parameters for the simulation defined in the ``scheduler`` of the `configuration file <https://github.com/sdss/lvmsurveysim/blob/master/lvmsurveysim/etc/lvmsurveysim_defaults.yaml>`__.
+`sim.run <lvmsurveysim.schedule.simulator.Simulator.run>` uses the default parameters for the simulation defined in the ``scheduler`` of the `configuration file <https://github.com/sdss/lvmsurveysim/blob/master/lvmsurveysim/etc/lvmsurveysim_defaults.yaml>`__.